TIBCOSoftware/snappydata/docs/howto.md

 ```

 <a id="howto-splitmode"></a>
-### How to access SnappyData store from existing Spark installation using split mode
+### How to Access SnappyData store from an Existing Spark Installation using split mode

 If you have an existing Apache Spark installation, you can use SnappyData cluster as a store to create and store data in tables.
 In this case, Spark executors and SnappyStore form independent clusters.
-When SnappyData is used in split mode, the Apache Spark cluster gets access to the store catalog (thru the driver node).
+When SnappyData is used in split mode, the Apache Spark cluster gets access to the store catalog (through the driver node).
 When accessing partitioned data, all access is automatically parallelized between Spark executors and SnappyData nodes.

 For more information on Split mode, refer to the [deployment](http://snappydatainc.github.io/snappydata/deployment/#split-cluster-mode) section of documentation

-**Code Example:**
+**Code Example: Initialize the SparkSession**
-The code example for split mode is in [SplitModeApplicationExample.scala](#https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/SplitModeApplicationExample.scala) The code below shows how to initialize a SparkSession to use it in split mode.
+The code example for split mode is in [SplitModeApplicationExample.scala](#https://github.com/SnappyDataInc/snappydata/blob/SNAP-1090/examples/src/main/scala/org/apache/spark/examples/snappydata/SplitModeApplicationExample.scala).

+The code below shows how to initialize a SparkSession to use it in split mode.
 Here the property `snappydata.store.locators` instructs the Spark to start SnappyData accessor process to read the SnappyData catalog.

 ```
     val spark: SparkSession = SparkSession